All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 In general, residential rehab is most suitable for those drinking around 30 or more units of alcohol a day.

-This is because withdrawal is far worse at this stage, often requiring medical supervision to be conducted safely.
+This is because drug and alcohol withdrawal symptoms far worse at this stage, often requiring medical supervision (including the use of substances such as Librium/Chlordiazepoxide) to be conducted safely.

 Other factors for those entering rehab care include attempts to recover alone with little to no progress, as well as those who are known to behave violently when under the influence of alcohol.